West Midlands (region): Demographics

+Religion

 Ethnicity

 The West Midlands is the second most ethnically diverse region of the UK (London being the most diverse).
 This is in large part due to the West Midlands conurbation, which is highly diverse.
 The ethnic makeup of the West Midlands as a whole as measured by the 2011 census was as follows:

 Teenage pregnancy

 For top-tier authorities in the West Midlands, Stoke-on-Trent has the highest teenage pregnancy rate.
 For council districts, Nuneaton and Bedworth in Warwickshire has the highest rate closely followed by Tamworth.
 For top-tier authorities, Shropshire has the lowest rate, and for council districts Malvern Hills has the lowest rate.

 Social deprivation

 The region, from studies of multiple deprivation, shows similarities with Yorkshire and the Humber, and is more deprived than the neighbouring East Midlands.
 From the Indices of deprivation 2007, it can be seen that, in common with Northern England, the region has more Lower Area Super Output Areas in the 20% most deprived districts than in the 20% least deprived districts.
 The region's most deprived council districts, in descending order, are Birmingham (10th highest in England), Sandwell (14th), Stoke-on-Trent (16th), Wolverhampton (28th), Walsall (45th), Coventry (61st), and Dudley (100th).

 The least deprived districts in 2007 (before Shropshire became a unitary authority in 2009) were Bromsgrove, South Staffordshire, Warwick, Wychavon, and Lichfield.
 At county level, the least deprived areas, in descending order, were Warwickshire, Worcestershire, Solihull, Staffordshire, and Shropshire.

 In March 2011 the region had the second highest overall unemployment claimant count in England at 4.7%, second to North East England.
 The highest in the region was Wolverhampton at 7.7%, the joint second highest (with Manchester) unemployment rate in England.
 Next is Sandwell with 7.1%, Birmingham with 7.0%, and Walsall with 6.4%.
 The lowest rate in the region is the district of Stratford-on-Avon, with 1.6% – one of the lowest unemployment rates in England.